-- Press the power saving quick button (ECO)) to enter into power saving mode when using battery power. - Do not disable Power Management.
-Choose a Windows power plan that saves power.
-A power plan is a collection of hardware and system settings that control how your computer manages power. - Decrease the LCD brightness to the lowest comfortable level. - Shorten the length of time before Windows turn off the display. - Many USB devices use power just by being connected.
+- Press the power saving quick button (ECO) to enter into power saving mode when using battery power. - Do not disable Power Management. - Decrease the LCD brightness to the lowest comfortable level. - Shorten the length of time before Windows turn off the display. - Many USB devices use power just by being connected.
 If you use a USB mouse, you can save power by disconnecting the mouse and using the touchpad.
-If you use a USB flash drive, unplug it when you are not using it. - If you work with an application that uses a PC card, exit the application when you finish using it. - If you have a PC card installed, remove it when not in use.
-Some PC cards drain power even while they are inactive. - Turn off the wireless radio if you are not using the wireless module. - Turn off the computer when you are not using it.
+If you use a USB flash drive, unplug it when you are not using it. - Remove the card (such as PC card and Smart Card) if not using it. - Turn off the wireless radio if you are not using the wireless module (such as WLAN, Bluetooth, or 3G). - Turn off the computer when you are not using it.